Ston: History

 Because of its geopolitical and strategic position, Ston has had a rich history since ancient times.
 Located at the gates of the peninsula, surrounded by three seas, protected by four hills, rich in fresh water and saltwater, fertile plains, it has been an important political, cultural and ecclesiastical centre.
-There may have been a bishop at Ston as early as the late 7th or early 8th century.

 Initially it was an Illyrian settlement until the Romans established their own colony there, in 167 BC.

-In 533, at Salona, a diocese was established in Sarsenterum for the Zachlumia (Hum) area, which belonged to the church in Ston (Pardui).
+In 533, at Salona, a diocese of Sarsenterum was established for the Zachlumia (Hum) area, which belonged to the church in Ston (Pardui).
 Later Sarsenterum was destroyed, most likely at the time of the Avars' campaign.
 Since Ston was not reached by the Avars, it was spared and became the seat of the local župa.

+Upon the arrival of the South Slavs in the 7th century, the area of the Neretva (from the northern Herzegovina mountains to Rijeka Dubrovačka) was organized as the principality of Zachlumia - same as Neretva, Primorje and Zahulje, which also belonged to Ston with Rat (Pelješac) and Mljet.
+Local rulers acknowledged the supremacy of the Byzantine Empire.

 As the secular and ecclesial powers grew, it is assumed that after the disappearance of Sarsenterum, Ston became a local ecclesiastical center.
-The diocese is first mentioned in 877, as an institution from an earlier time, and the bishop is listed as a suffragan of the metropolis of Split.
-With the establishment of a metropolis in Ragusa, Ston became a suffragan of the latter.
+The diocese of Ston is first mentioned in 877, as an institution from an earlier time, and the bishop is listed as a suffragan of the metropolis of Split.

-Upon the arrival of the South Slavs, the area of the Neretva (from the northern Herzegovina mountains to Rijeka Dubrovačka) was organized as the principality of Zachlumia - same as Neretva, Primorje and Zahulje, which also belonged to Ston with Rat (Pelješac) and Mljet.
-Local rulers acknowledged the supremacy of the Byzantine Empire.
-After Mihailo Višević, who acknowledged the authority of the Bulgarian Emperor Simeon, Zachlumia was ruled over by different dynasties.
+After Mihailo Višević, who ruled Zachlumia in the 10th century and acknowledged the authority of the Bulgarian Emperor Simeon, the territory was ruled over by different dynasties.
 Around 950, it was briefly ruled by the Serbian Prince Časlav.
-At the end of the 10th century, Samuilo was the Lord of Zachlumia, and the dukedombelonged to the Doclean King Jovan Vladimir.
+At the end of the 10th century, Samuilo was the Lord of Zachlumia, and the dukedom belonged to the Doclean King Jovan Vladimir.

+With the establishment of the Archdiocese of Ragusa (Dubrovnik) in 1120, Ston became a suffragan of the latter.

 In 1168, the dukedom and Zachlumia were conquered by Stefan Nemanja.
 Thirty years later, Zachlumia was invaded by Andrija, the Duke of Croatia and Dalmatia.
-In 1254, Béla IV of Hungary conquered Bosnia and Zachlumia.
-From 1304, Zachlumia was ruled by Mladen II Šubić, then again for a short period by a Serbian župan, and then became part of the medieval Bosnian state, acquired by Stjepan Kotromanić in 1325, until it was finally sold to Dubrovnik.

 The old Ston was located on the slopes of the hills of Gorica and St. Michael, south of the Ston field.
 There were several early Christian churches, the largest of which was St. Stephen's Church.
 The bishopric church of Mary Magdalene stood until it was bombed by the Allies in 1944.
 The only church that still remains is the church of St. Michael, built in the middle of the late antique castrum.

+In 1219, Saint Sava of Serbia, the first Archbishop of the Serbian Church, who briefly ruled as Prince of Hum, held the title "Archbishop of all Serbian and Maritime Lands."
+He founded the Monastery of the Holy Mother of God in Dalmatia at Ston, as a seat of the Eparchy of Hum, one of the eparchies of the Serbian Orthodox Church.